Class of 2015

 Sarah Vann, MSN'15, is a nurse practitioner at NorthCrest Health in Springfield, Tennessee (2020).

-Heather Venrick, MSN’15, DNP’17, co-wrote “Leveraging School Nurse Expertise to Meet Children’s Health and Nutrition Needs in Afterschool Programs,” published in NASN School Nurse in September 2019.
+Heather Venrick, MSN'15, DNP'17, is co-author of "Leveraging School Nurse Expertise to Meet Children's Health and Nutrition Needs in Afterschool Programs," published in NASN School Nurse in September 2019.

 Jessica Walker, MSN'15, PMC'17, DNP'17, co-authored "Management of Mental Health Disorders in Patients with Human Immunodeficiency Virus," published in The Journal for Nurse Practitioners in February 2022, and was honored in May as one of 50 outstanding graduates of Belmont University School of Nursing in Nashville.
 She presented at the American Association of Nurse Practitioners conference in June.
 She is lead author of "The Impact of an Educational Intervention on Nursing Staff Attitudes toward Patients Experiencing Homelessness and Mental Illness," published in the Journal of the American Psychiatric Nurses Association in May 2021.
 She was promoted to assistant professor at VUSN in June, and co-authored "Showcasing Nursing Leadership and Contributions to a University's COVID-19 Student Contact Tracing Process," published in the October/December Nursing Administration Quarterly .
-Jessica co-presented "Homeless Health Care in the Medical Setting,” at Vanderbilt University Medical Center’s advanced practice grand rounds in July 2020, and co-authored “Surreptitious Opioid Misuse in the General Hospital via Rectal Administration: A Case Report,” published in Psychosomatics in July/August.
-She co-presented a poster, “Nursing Staff Attitudes toward Medically Hospitalized Patients who are Homeless and Have Mental Illness,” at the American Psychiatric Nurses Association annual conference, and co-authored "Radiation Therapy Adherence among Patients Experiencing Homelessness," in the International Journal of Radiation Oncology, Biology, Physics , both in October.
-She was featured by Belmont University in November for receiving the VUSN Catherine Hanley Class of 1912 Rising Star Alumni Award presented by the VUSN Alumni Association during the school's annual awards ceremony in October.
-Jessica presented "Attitudes of Inpatient Nursing Staff toward Patients Who Are Homeless and Have Mental Illness,” in May 2018 at VUMC during Aprilfest.
+Jessica co-presented "Homeless Health Care in the Medical Setting," at Vanderbilt University Medical Center's advanced practice grand rounds in July 2020, and co-authored "Surreptitious Opioid Misuse in the General Hospital via Rectal Administration: A Case Report," published in Psychosomatics in July/August.
+She co-presented a poster, "Nursing Staff Attitudes toward Medically Hospitalized Patients who are Homeless and Have Mental Illness," at the American Psychiatric Nurses Association annual conference, and co-authored "Radiation Therapy Adherence among Patients Experiencing Homelessness," in the International Journal of Radiation Oncology, Biology, Physics , both in October.
+She was featured by Belmont University in November for receiving the Catherine Hanley Class of 1912 Rising Star Alumni Award presented by the VUSN Alumni Association during the school's annual awards ceremony in October.
+Jessica presented "Attitudes of Inpatient Nursing Staff toward Patients Who Are Homeless and Have Mental Illness," in May 2018 at VUMC during Aprilfest.
 She received third place for a poster she presented at VUMC's Research Day in November 2016, and was on a panel at VUMC, "The Call of the Street: How One Homeless Man Continuously Declines Chronic Healthcare," that December.
-Jessica She is chair of the APNA practice council, member of the quality committee at the Park Center in Nashville, and board member for the Mental Health Cooperative in Nashville.
+Jessica is chair of the APNA practice council, member of the quality committee at the Park Center in Nashville, and board member for the Mental Health Cooperative in Nashville.
 She is featured on the VUMC website in its Advanced Practice Provider Spotlight.

 Lucy Wall, MSN'15, is a nurse practitioner at Hermitage Family Practice in Tennessee (2018).

-Jodie Ward, MSN’15, earned the doctor of nursing practice from Maryville University in Saint Louis, Missouri, in 2019.
-She was able to implement a practice change at her clinic in Clarksville, Tennessee, based on her DNP project, “Reducing Polypharmacy in the Elderly by Implementing the Beers Criteria during Meditation Reviews: A Retrospective Chart Review.”
+Jodie Ward, MSN'15, earned her doctor of nursing practice from Maryville University in Saint Louis in 2019, and was able to implement a practice change at her clinic in Clarksville, Tennessee, based on her DNP project, "Reducing Polypharmacy in the Elderly by Implementing the Beers Criteria during Meditation Reviews: A Retrospective Chart Review."

 Emilie Wilson, MSN'15, is a primary care pediatric nurse practitioner at Tennessee Pediatrics in Franklin (2020).